KenavR/SS.Challenges.RaceCondition/README.md

 # Race Condition Challenge (Group 3)
-by G�nter Arzberger, Thomas Leber and Rene Vanek
+by Günter Arzberger, Thomas Leber and Rene Vanek

 ## Challenge Description
-A race condition occurs in a program when the behavior depends on the relative timigit ng of events, such as the order of thread execution.
+A race condition occurs in a program when the behavior depends on the relative timing of events, such as the order of thread execution.
 This challenge focuses on creating a simple scenario where a race condition can occur.

 ## Scenario
 Imagine a shared bank account managed by two functions: deposit and withdraw.
 Both functions access and modify the account balance.
 Your task is to implement these functions in a way that exposes a race condition.

 ## Instructions